Sexual assault is any sexual act that you:

 You should keep any sanitary products or tampons you wore at the time of the assault or right afterwards.

-Do not worry if you can't follow any of these steps.
-We can still carry out a forensic exam.
+Do not worry if you cannot follow any of these steps.
+We can still do a forensic exam.

 If you're under 18